Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Acknowledgment

 \section{Acknowledgment}

-The authors thank anonymous reviewers of NetCod 2011 and anonymous reviewers in the previous submission to this journal for carefully reading the previous manuscripts and pointing out its shortcomings.
-The first author would like to thank Prof.\ H.\ Yamamoto to teach him the secure multiplex coding, Dr.\ S.\ Watanabe to point out the relation between the proposed scheme and \cite{harada08}, J.\ Kurihara to point out the relation between the proposed scheme and \cite{silva09}, Dr.\ J.\ Muramatsu and Prof.\ T.\ Ogawa for the helpful discussion on the universal coding.
+The authors thank anonymous reviewers of NetCod 2011 and this journal for carefully reading the previous manuscripts and pointing out their shortcomings.
+The first author would like to thank Prof.\ H.\ Yamamoto to teach him the secure multiplex coding, Prof.\ S.\ Watanabe to point out the relation between the proposed scheme and \cite{harada08}, Dr.\ J.\ Kurihara to point out the relation between the proposed scheme and \cite{silva09}, Dr.\ J.\ Muramatsu and Prof.\ T.\ Ogawa for the helpful discussion on the universal coding.
 A part of this research was done during the first author's stay at the Institute of Network Coding, the Chinese University of Hong Kong, and Department of Mathematical Sciences, Aalborg University.
 He greatly appreciates the hospitality by Prof.\ R.\ Yeung and Prof.\ O.\ Geil.